2014 - Teeing off at the 2014 World Speed Golf Championships at Bandon Dunes, OR

 2002 - Surfing a 21-foot wave at Mavericks, Half Moon Bay, CA. I do not recommend paddling out in surf this big very often.
 It can be a little dangerous if you fall.
 However, I have never fallen.

 1992 - Triathlete Magazine Cover.
-Sucking up to magazine staff to finally put me on the cover in year seven of my career cost me alot of pride and self-respect, but it was worth it.
+Sucking up to magazine staff to finally put me on the cover in year seven of my career cost me a lot of pride and self-respect, but it was worth it.

 1991 - Santa Cruz Sentinel Triathlon.
 This race was held a week before the world championships.
-I was in the best form of my career but boycotted the event in Australia because I felt race organizers were disrespecting professionals by slashing the promised purse after winning the hosting bid from the international federation.
+I was in the best form of my career but boycotted the World's in Australia because I felt race organizers were disrespecting professionals by slashing the promised purse after winning the hosting bid from the international federation.
 Later, I teased the race winner/1991 world champion Miles Stewart that I would have beaten him had I traveled to the event.
 In response, he reflected his Rolex (purchased with endorsement earnings for being world champ) off the sun and shined it into my face, Messin' With Sasquatch style.

 1990 - Desert Princess World Championships Duathlon.
 Note initials carved into side of head.
 They failed to improve my speed.
-Exhausted after long season of Pan Am Premier Emeritus club qualification (80,000 miles) - I had a disappointing result in the event I used to "own" - as they say on the playground or the transition area.
+Exhausted after long season of Pan Am Airlines Premier Emeritus club qualification (80,000 miles) - I had a disappointing result in the event I used to "own" - as they say on the playground or the transition area.

 1989 - Hawaii layover during flight home from Australia after DNFing at the richest triathlon of all-time, World Cup Australia.
-It was a long flight but I was entertained by my fellow athletes converting Australian dollars into US to determine how much money they earned at this epic evethe following year I made up for it, tying Scott Tinley for 3rd in the World Cup for ~$8,000.
+It was a long flight but I was entertained by my fellow athletes converting Australian dollars into US to determine how much money they earned at this epic event.
+The following year I made up for it, tying Scott Tinley for 3rd in the World Cup for ~$8,000.
 We were only seconds ahead of a huge and fast charging pack of Aussies running 5th - 10th.

 After the race, Andrew MacNaughton (riding with me in photo on normal bars) got a pair ("Kearns looked so comfortable on the ride it was annoying").
 Weeks later Andrew torched Mike Pigg on a half-ironman bike ride en route to his first pro victory - then seven more in succession!
-Pigg got a pair soon after and then the product spread like wildfire in the multisport community.
+Pigg got a pair soon after he was dropped by MacNaughton.
+The product spread like wildfire in the multisport community.